roboticsoutreach/smallpeice-docs/docs/simulator/usage.md

 ## Opening the Arena

-Before you can start using the simulator, you need to ahve followed the steps in the [Setting up the Simulator](./setup#setting-up-the-environment) section.
+Before you can start using the simulator, you need to have followed the steps in the [Setting up the Simulator](./setup#setting-up-the-environment) section.

 To open the arena, you need to start in the folder you extracted the simulator during setup and run the `run_simulator.py` script.
 This will open Webots with the arena loaded and ready to run your code.